HenrikJoreteg/human-javascript/ch00 - foreword.md

 My web hacking went along with what everybody else was doing, maybe with a delay of a year or two because I had to wait for stuff to arrive in Germany (the Internet was very slow back then).
 Netscape and IE 4 came out and brought new ways of dynamically manipulating and animating HTML content.
 DHTML was born, and I tried to figure it all out until I could swap out content with layers (layers!) and divs that worked in *both* browsers.

 It was cool to play with but building things that worked consistently at that time was not much fun, so I turned to the dark side and got involved with backend web development.
 I could let others worry about all the quirky browser differences.
-Thee backend is where I found my passion for databases.
+The backend is where I found my passion for databases.

 But then 2005 came around and everything changed.
 Google unveiled Maps and the world was a different place.
 I distinctly remember, to this day, dragging the map inside the browser window — and I still get goosebumps thinking about it.
 Google Maps was the Beatles coming to America moment for the web.